WavebreakmediaMicro - Fotolia

 Change goes beyond software

-In addition to software changes, companies constantly morph as well, adding new systems, upgrading existing devices and gaining and losing employees.
+In addition to software changes, companies constantly morph as well, adding systems, upgrading existing devices and gaining and losing employees.

 "Many IT departments struggle to keep pace with system changes especially with mobile, social and cloud solutions," stated Mary Johnston Turner, research vice president, enterprise system management software at IDC.